lpasqualette/portfolioPHDI/README.md

 + Countries classified as Very High Human Development exhibited the biggest difference between their HDI rank and the PHDI rank among groups (SD = 27.50; Max: 20; Min: -35).

-+ Countries classified as Very High Human Development had the greatest variability in their PHDI levels - followed by the group of High Human Development countries.
++ Countries belonging to the Very High Human Development group had the greatest variability in their PHDI levels - followed by the group of High Human Development countries.

 + Inference: greater economic wealth does not necessarily translate into sustainable development.